jfy133/Tidy_PopGen_PCA_Plotting/README.md

 Now over to you!
 ----------------

-The steps above are generally applicable to most scatter-plot like data, thus in principle if you open this notebook in Rstudio yourself, and change each code block to your own specifications - whether changing the order of the axes, or instead plotting PC2 and PC3 - you will generate a nice clear plot as above but with your data instead.
+The steps above are generally applicable to most scatter-plot like data, thus in principle if you open this notebook in Rstudio yourself, and change each code block to your own specifications - whether changing the order of the axes, or instead plotting PC2 and PC3 - you will generate a nice clear plot as above, but with your data instead.

 The main thing to remember is that your input data that you load into the R session should have your Population column in the order you want the points to be displayed in.
 Otherwise, just compare your input data to the ones included in this repository and follow the same formatting of the data.